 Our preferred option is to rent a car.

-Prices are reasonable for an island and driving is easy.
+Prices are reasonable for an island and it’s very easy to drive.

-A small car is sufficient, but you can take any size you like, as there are no narrow streets and parking spaces are fairly wide.
+A small car is sufficient but you can take any size you like as there are no narrow streets and parking spaces are quite large.

 The platform we personally use (since we discovered them) is Discovercars.